Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 The most important characteristic of French business behavior is its emphasis on courtesy and a certain formality.
 Appointment schedules and hierarchical titles are to be respected and correspondence, whether by mail or by fax, should be acknowledged promptly.
 A handshake is customary upon initiating and closing a business meeting, accompanied by an appropriate greeting.
 Professional attire is expected.
 Today, many French executives put less emphasis on long, heavy business lunches for reasons of health and time.
 Nevertheless, informal business discussions in restaurants where everyone appreciates a good meal are one of the best ways to promote good working relations.

-Travel Advisory Since November 2018, France has suffered from significant public demonstrations from the Yellow Vest protesters that has affected travelers plans, primarily over the weekend.
+Since November 2018, France has suffered from significant public demonstrations from the Yellow Vest protesters that has affected travelers plans, primarily over the weekend.
 In Paris, these demonstrations have affected metro lines, suburban commuter lines and has led to street closures where protesters congregate.
-Travelers should visit the State Department Travel Website for the latest information.
+Travelers should vist the State Department Travel Website for the latest information.

 Buses and the Metro (subway) may be crowded during rush hours, but they provide fast and efficient service; however, a word to the wise: as in many large cities worldwide, one should be alert to the dangers of pickpockets while in public places.

-Language While French is the official language in France, many business people speak English.
-Product literature, correspondence, and negotiations in the French language provide a distinct advantage over competitors who use only English.
+While French is the official language in France, many businesspeople speak English.
+Product literature, correspondence and negotiations in the French language provide a distinct advantage over competitors who use only English.
 It should be noted that other EU suppliers are accustomed to dealing in the French language.

 63, boulevard Victor Hugo